sora-xor/sora-docs/src/consensus.md

 **Participation**
 Both PoS and NPoS require staking, but only NPoS allows users to participate as non-technical nominators without validator nodes.

-To sum up, while PoS focuses only on stake, NPoS introduces the additional dimension of social consensus through nominations to enhance decentralization.
+To summarise, while PoS focuses only on stake, NPoS introduces the additional dimension of social consensus through nominations to enhance decentralization.

 There are two main actors: **validators** and **nominators.**